Iran and the Islamic State

-Iran is an opponent of Islamic State of Iraq and Syria (ISIS, داعش), (Note: דאעש) fighting the group in Syria and Iraq.
-Proxy conflicts have also occurred in other regions such as Egypt (Islamic State – Sinai Province) and spillover into Gaza.
+Iran is an opponent of the Islamic State of Iraq and Syria (ISIS, داعش), (Note: Known as Daesh by Iran and other Muslim countries.) having fought the group in Syria, Iraq, Yemen, as well as directly in Iran.
+Proxy conflicts have also occurred in other regions such as spillover from Egypt (Islamic State – Sinai Province) into Gaza (Salafi jihadist insurgency in the Gaza Strip), Syria (Islamic State – Lebanon Province) into Lebanon, and Pakistan (Islamic State – Khorasan Province and Islamic State – Pakistan Province) into Iran (Insurgency in Sistan and Balochistan).

 Iran's military action against ISIS

 In Syria

-Since the start of the Syrian Civil War in 2011, Iran supported Assad's Syrian Arab Republic against its opponents, including ISIS.
+Since the start of the Syrian Civil War in 2011, Iran has supported Assad's Syrian Arab Republic against its opponents, including ISIS.

 In Iraq

 Iran was the first country to pledge assistance to Iraq to fight ISIS, deploying troops in early June 2014 following the North Iraq offensive.

 President of Iraq Fuad Masum has praised Iran as "the first country to provide weapons to Iraq to fight against the ISIS Takfiri terrorists".

-Iran's Quds Force is a "key player" in the military intervention against ISIS and its "mastermind" commander Major General Qasem Soleimani maintained a frequent presence in Iraq while his pictures in the battlefield were regularly published.
+Iran's Quds Force is a "key player" in the military intervention against ISIS, and its "mastermind" commander, Major General Qasem Soleimani, maintained a frequent presence in Iraq while his pictures on the battlefield were regularly published.

 Iran–Iraq border

-In 14 March 2016, two ISIS cells equipped with explosive devices were eliminated near the border by the Ground Forces of Islamic Republic of Iran Army.
+On 14 March 2016, two ISIS cells equipped with explosive devices were eliminated near the border by the Ground Forces of Islamic Republic of Iran Army.

+On 14 July 2026, Iran reports the hanging of two members of Islamic State that were captured in a hideout in the Bamo District after an operation that resulted in several militants and three members of the Islamic Revolutionary Guard Corps being killed.

 Iran's political stance

-Foreign Affairs Minister of Iran Javad Zarif has described ISIS as an "ideological sibling" to Al-Qaeda, adding "the so-called Islamic State, is neither Islamic nor a state".
+Foreign Affairs Minister of Iran Javad Zarif has described ISIS as an "ideological sibling" to Al-Qaeda, adding "the so-called Islamic State is neither Islamic nor a state".

 Supreme Leader of Iran Ali Khamenei has openly commented on the American-led intervention in Iraq and the Combined Joint Task Force:

-On the issue of DAESH (ISIS), they formed a coalition.
+"On the issue of DAESH (ISIS), they formed a coalition.
 Of course, they are lying and this is a hypocritical act.
 They wrote a letter to our Ministry of Foreign Affairs saying, "If you say that America gives weapons to DAESH, this is a lie and we are not supporting them".
-Well, a short time after that, the photos which showed that America gives weapons to DAESH were published.
+Well, a short time after that, the photos which showed that America gives weapons to DAESH were published."

 Designation as "terrorist"

-Iranian official and semi-official media outlets such as state-run Iran Daily, and IRGC-tied news agencies Fars and Tasnim frequently call ISIS as "terrorist organization" and "Takfiri".
+Iranian official and semi-official media outlets such as state-run Iran Daily, and IRGC-tied news agencies Fars and Tasnim frequently call ISIS a "terrorist organization" and "Takfiri".

-The deputy secretary of Supreme National Security Council has also called it "terrorist group".
+The deputy secretary of the Supreme National Security Council has also called it a "terrorist group".

+Condemnation of harms to others

+The Iranian Foreign Ministry issued a condemnation of the Islamic State-inspired 2025 Bondi Beach shooting, with spokesman Esmaeil Baghaei writing on X that "Terror and killing of human beings, wherever committed, is rejected and condemned".